vtex-apps/store-components/docs/BackToTopButton.md

 📢 Use this project, [contribute](https://github.com/vtex-apps/store-components) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# Go Top Button
+# Back To Top Button

-`BackToTopButton` is a store block that redirects users to the top of the page when clicked on.
-This Component can be imported and used by any VTEX app.
+`BackToTopButton` is a store block exported by the Store Components app that redirects users to the top of the page when clicked on.

+*Back To Top Button rendered as a text button*

 ![image](https://user-images.githubusercontent.com/28419764/77644893-9238af80-6f40-11ea-8ceb-7355d0c12686.png)

-Icon Style:
+*Back To Top Button rendered as a caret icon*

 ![image](https://user-images.githubusercontent.com/28419764/79279983-a60f6b80-7e85-11ea-9a8d-48abd655e559.png)

 ## Configuration

-1. Import the `vtex.store-component` app to your theme's dependencies in the manifest.json;
+1. Add the `vtex.store-component` app to your theme's dependencies in the manifest.json;

 ```json
  "dependencies: {